stellaris-mods/autonomous-assembler/README.md

 There are two really simple rules for this:
 *  If your mod loads _before_ the mod that contains the object you want to override: Your objects need to be in a file with the **same** name as the file that contains the objects you want to override.
 In this case, all objects present in the original file need to be present in your copy, or you will most likely cause some problems
-*  Alternativey, if your mod loads _after_ the mod that contains the objects you want to override: Your objects need to be in a file with a **different** name.
+*  Alternativey, if your mod loads _after_ the mod that contains the objects you want to override: Your objects need to be in a file with a **different** name, _and_ the filename must be something that will load **after** the original filename, in natural sort order.
 In this case your file should only contain the objects you actually want to override

 In both cases, your objects need to have the same name as the ones you are overriding, obviously.